emirozturk/ElevenDb/README.md

 # ElevenDb
 ElevenDb is an extremely-simple key-value database consisting of eleven different components.
-It is in alpha state, so please don't use it with valuable data.
+It is in alpha state, so it is not recommended to use it with valuable data.

 ## Features:
  - ElevenDb uses native strings for keys and values.